-- Any adverse events (during or within six months after cessation of intervention): we will define an adverse event as any untoward medical occurrence not necessarily having a causal relationship with the intervention but resulting in a dose reduction or discontinuation of intervention (any time after commencement of intervention) (ICH-GCP 1997).
-However, we will use the definition used by study authors for adverse events and assess the impact of different definitions in subgroup analysis. - o Proportion of people with one or more adverse events. - Number of any adverse events per participant. - Time-to-liver transplantation (maximal follow-up). - Time-to-variceal rebleeding (however defined by authors at maximal follow-up). - Symptomatic variceal bleeding (e.g. shortness of breath, shock). - o Any variceal bleeding. - Time-to-other features of decompensation (maximal follow-up).
+• Any adverse events: we define an adverse event as any untoward medical occurrence not necessarily having a causal relationship with the intervention but resulting in a dose reduction or discontinuation of intervention (any time after commencement of intervention) (ICH-GCP 1997).
+However, we will use the definition used by study authors for adverse events.

+• Proportion of people with one or more adverse events.

+• Number of any adverse events per participant.

+• Proportion of participants with variceal rebleeding at six weeks (however defined by study authors).

+Symptomatic variceal bleeding (for example, shortness of breath, shock).

+• Any variceal bleeding.